wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 ![cloud-perftest-v08-types-553x276-24044](https://user-images.githubusercontent.com/300046/53589081-6f30a600-3b5c-11e9-978a-f69f0f5c2705.jpg)

-This diagram about types of performance testing I'll be presenting one word at a time.
+I'll be presenting this busy diagram about types of performance testing one concept at a time.
 The work of performance testing is about imposing different <strong>levels</strong> of load over a period of time.
-The intensity of load imposed is defined by the number of <strong>virtual users</strong> that load generators run.
+The intensity of load imposed is typically defined by the number of <strong>virtual users</strong> that load generators inject.

-But our interest is also in the <strong>rates</strong> of processing (stated in <strong>hits per second</strong> or per minute), a metric that can be monitored in production.
+The outcome from load testing experiments is the <strong>rate</strong> of processing (stated in <strong>hits per second</strong> or per minute) which the server can sustain, a metric that can be monitored in production.
 Finding that <strong>rate</strong> is one of our major objectives because we want to provide <strong>actionable intelligence</strong> to Operations in production.

 The first thing, even while the application is being built, is to install a way to return a <strong>"server unavailabe"</strong> if the application doesn't respond to browsers pointed at it.
 It's useful to have an <strong>availability check</strong> on the server running around the clock at perhaps an infrequent one requst every 10 minutes (that's 6 per hour or 144 hits oer day).
 This is so that if it's down, you'll get an email, because that affects employee and customer productivity and satisfaction.
 Many such services are offered free.